 - Take short walks, five to 15 minutes, in the first days and weeks after surgery

 - Take short, frequent walks several times each day

 - Try to sit intermittently for no more than four hours each day, no more than 20 minutes at a time

 - Avoid any and all strenuous activities that apply weight to the spine, such as heavy lifting and repetitive twisting

 - Your goal at this point should be to walk about two miles without experiencing spine pain

 - As long as you are no longer taking narcotics or muscle relaxers, you may begin to drive

-- You may also begin to lift small loads weighing no more than 15 pounds.
+- You may also begin to lift small loads weighing no more than 15 pounds

 The remainder of the guidelines will be dependent on the type of minimally invasive surgery you received.
 Your health care provider will review and give you a postoperative recovery guidelines packet before you are dismissed from the recovery center.
 The recovery guidelines packet will be reviewed with you and your Care Partner.
-If you have any questions about what to expect during your minimally invasive stabilization recovery period, or if you have any concerns about your recovery, please contact our SPINE LINE for more information.
+If you have undergone a procedure and have any questions about what to expect during your minimally invasive stabilization recovery period, or if you have any concerns about your recovery, please contact our SPINE LINE for more information.

 If you would like to learn more about becoming a candidate for minimally invasive spine surgery at Laser Spine Institute, contact our caring team today.
 We’ll be happy to provide you with a free MRI review* to determine if you are a potential candidate for one of our procedures.